Who can apply

 - Collaborative and coalition-building projects involving a number of organizations working together to share strengths and maximize effectiveness.

-- Cultural and natural history institutions exploring the history and traditions of the greater Puget Sound area.
+- Cultural and natural history institutions using a community-based approach to explore the history and traditions of the greater Puget Sound area.

 - Projects from Native American communities on issues related to cultural preservation and protection of natural resources.